bhaveshAn/munro/README.md

 ### Running the script and web app

-* Running the script for current date
+* Running the script for data of 2 days back
 ```sh
 python stocks.py
 ```